Mukesh80530/vidyatm/README.md

 # vidyatm
-this is a simple static website, which contain HTML 5, CSS and Java Script
+this is a simple static website, which contains HTML 5, CSS, and Java Script.